Manipulation-Oriented Object Perception in Clutter through Affordance Coordinate Frames: Affordance Coordinate Frames

 \subsubsection{Directed Axis Estimation}

 We represent the directed axis using two 3D endpoints.
-This choice is not unique and is chosen based on experimental results. (more representation with detailed comparison can be found in Sec. \ref{par:ablation}) We learn two separate 3D keypoints to form the axes using a network structure similar to the 3D keypoint estimation head.
+We learn two separate 3D keypoints to form the axes using a network structure similar to the 3D keypoint estimation head.

 The loss function is composed of three parts.
-The first loss $L_{endpoint}$ is similar to $L_{keypoint}$, where the loss is the sum of losses for both endpoints.
-The second loss $L_{axis}$ encourages the voter points to be near to the axis by calculating the distance from the voter points to the ground truth axis:
+The first loss $L_{\text{endpoint}}$ is similar to $L_{\text{keypoint}}$, where the loss is the sum of losses for both endpoints.
+The second loss $L_{\text{axis}}$ encourages the voter points to be near to the axis by calculating the distance from the voter points to the ground truth axis:

 where $t_{i,m}^{*}$ is the ground truth translation from the seed $i$ to the $m_{th}$ axis endpoint, and $n^{*}$ is the ground truth normalized 3D axis.
-The third loss $L_{direction}$ corrects the direction of the estimated axis.
+The third loss $L_{\text{direction}}$ corrects the direction of the estimated axis.
 Since the connection of two 3D keypoints determines the axis direction, the directions of connection between corresponding voters of the two keypoints should be close to the ground truth axis:

-The final loss for axis estimation is the sum of $L_{endpoint}$, $L_{axis}$ and $L_{direction}$.
+The final loss for axis estimation is the sum of $L_{\text{endpoint}}$, $L_{\text{axis}}$ and $L_{\text{direction}}$.
 During inference, two endpoints are clustered with the same method as for 3D keypoint estimation.
 Then, the final output axis is a directed link between endpoints.